-Let's consider what expectations looked like for 2022 if we look at the year prior, when vaccines were beginning to be administered and inflation was not yet a significant concern.
-At that time, consensus expectations for real (inflation-adjusted) gross domestic product (GDP) growth in 2022, according to The Banque de France, amounted to 3.6% with inflation expectations at 2.5%, for better than 6.1% growth in nominal terms.
-Fast forward to the present where expectations for 2022 growth in real terms are nearly 2.3% with inflation expectations exceeding 5.6%.
-As a result, nominal growth is implicitly forecast at around 7.9% during 2022.
+Let's consider what expectations looked like for 2022 if we go back one year, when vaccines were being administered and inflation was not yet a significant concern.
+At that time, consensus expectations for real (inflation-adjusted) gross domestic product (GDP) growth in 2022, according to Refinitiv, amounted to 4.1% with inflation expectations of 2.2%, for better than 6% growth in nominal terms.

+Fast forward to the present where expectations for 2022 growth in real terms is 2.8% with inflation expectations exceeding 7%.
+As a result, nominal growth is implicitly forecast to be around 10% during 2022.
 As This Year Next Year tracks nominal advertising revenue growth, these nominal figures are the data we are ultimately paying the most attention to and represent the singular economic variable to which one might most appropriately tie advertising growth.